gristlabs/grist-help/help/examples/2020-10-print-labels.md

 ### Set Preferred Label Size

-The labels widget remembers the last labal size you picked.
+The labels widget remembers the last label size you picked.
 If you'd like it instead to open to a fixed size every time, you can add the preferred size in the widget URL (in the right-side panel), e.g.: